Team-AxC/Bots-AxC/README.md

 **AxC 777 Music** (The Music Bot): https://discord.com/api/oauth2/authorize?client_id=885787951483731998&permissions=1644972474359&scope=bot

 ---
-Made with some code aid from https://github.com/sohan-py/DiscordWeatherBot (https://github.com/sohan-py)
+Made with code aid from https://github.com/sohan-py/DiscordWeatherBot (https://github.com/sohan-py)

 **Note:** Both the ctx and non-ctx versions of AxC 777 run simultaneously, for some features are in one or the other.